 * Dyeing, finishing and polishing

-Projects: On day one everyone will complete a hand sewn purse with press stud, a wet formed and dyed leather bowl and a wet formed bush knife sheath with belt loop (knife included).
+Projects: On day one everyone will complete a hand sewn purse with press stud, after which you could try a wet formed and dyed leather bowl and/or a wet formed bush knife sheath with belt loop (knife included).
 These projects gradually build up skill upon skill until at the end of the day you will have learnt some 30 skills.

 During day 2 the default project is making one of my unique note books with the tear out pages.
 This project takes most of the day and repeats most of the learning together with lots of sewing practice.
 If however you want to make something of your own design then you will make a pattern for it first and then make it. (please bring any item you intend to make a case for) Please liaise with me before the course so that I know what to expect!